 Russian Sanctions: what they mean for you

 Since 2014, the sanctions war between Russia and the West has generated much discourse, both in the media and in the business community.
-However, the nature and impact of these measures is often misunderstood.
+However, the nature and impact of these measures are often misunderstood.
 In this article, we aim to correct some of the most widespread misconceptions.
 We shall also reveal some of the opportunities that have arisen as a result of sanctions.

 If I move to Russia, will the sanctions affect me?